kkostdhima/CEN-SE/README.md

 effort, we built that app to make everything easier The system will be running 24/7 since the material should be accessable for the employees and the admin at any time.

+# Technology Used
+For this project, the technologies that will be used are:

+PHP (Backend Language)
+HTML, CSS, Javascript, Bootstrap (Front-End Language) MySQL (SQL langauge for Database)